About the study

-Both groups will be asked to complete online daily diaries every morning for 14 days or until you feel well.
-Links to these diaries will be sent to you via email every morning.
-We ask you to complete this as soon as possible in the morning.
-The diaries will ask you about your symptoms within the last 24 hours and to compare this to the day before.
-Each diary should not take longer than 10 minutes to complete.
+Both groups will be asked to complete online daily diaries every morning for 14 days or until you feel well, whichever happens first.
+Links to these diaries will be sent to you via email every day.
+We ask you to complete this as soon as possible each morning.
+You will receive an automatic e-mail reminder to complete your daily diary later in the day.
+If you have already completed your daily diary when the reminder arrives, please just ignore or delete it.

-When you feel well or on day 14 (whichever comes first), you will be asked to complete another form which will ask a few questions on what you did during the study and if other people in your household started to have any COVID-19 symptoms.
+When you feel well or on day 14 (whichever happens first), you will be asked to complete another short survey that will ask a few questions on what you did during the study and if other people in your household started to have any COVID-19 symptoms.